MinaProtocol/mina/frontend/website/docs/faq.md

 #### Does Coda support smart contracts?
 If so, what smart contracting languages does it support?

 Coda does not support smart contracts currently.
-There are plans to add smart contract functionality, and we will support using any language on top through the use of WASM ([https://webassembly.org/](https://webassembly.org/)).
+The development team is looking into smart contract models, and it is on the roadmap for future development.

 #### Does this protocol offer secret transactions, like in Zcash?

 No, Coda does not natively implement privacy features at the moment.
-However, privacy is key consideration for cryptocurrencies, and is on the roadmap for the future.
+However, privacy is key consideration for cryptocurrencies, and is also on the development roadmap.